 - Camping & Hiking

 She can write about anything given enough time and there is very little in life that doesn't interest her.
-If she doesn't know something she is more than willing to spend the time researching the topic and learn the ins and outs.
+If she doesn't know something she is more than willing to spend the time researching the topic to learn the ins and outs.

 "Live as if you were to die tomorrow.
 Learn as if you were to live forever." - Gandhi

 Denae graduated High School early, but remained in classes part time to begin pursuing her AS degree through dual-enrollment.
 By the time she graduated High School, she was only 3 classes away from finishing her Associates degree, but because she had signed a contract to start playing volleyball at Taylor University the next semester, she could not finish the degree.
 She plans to return to Forsyth and finally finish those last few classes.

 Denae was invited to apply for the Summer Cambridge College Prep Program due to her exceptional academic standings in High School.
 Her application was accepted and she went to London, England to take college courses at Cambridge with Cambridge professors.
 These courses were supposed to count for college credit, but when the program finished, no USA colleges would accept the credits because the courses needed to last a week longer.
 However, through this experience, she impressed the director of the program with her leadership skills and cool-headedness and was invited back as a chaperone in 2015.

 Denae received a full-ride scholarship to play volleyball with Taylor University.
 However, her last few months of senior year of High School she got in a pretty bad car accident.
 Not knowing the extent of the damage done to her back in the accident, Denae went to Taylor to realize her dream of playing the sport she loved in college.
 After Freshman year, her accident injuries caught up to her and she was physically unable to play Sophomore year.
 The heartbreak of not being able to play got to be too much, so she transferred to UNCG.